Piromalli 'ndrina: Controlling the Gioia Tauro port

+The port of Gioia Tauro became an important hub in the international cocaine trafficking networks.Dickie, Mafia Republic: Italy's Criminal Curse, pp. 451-452 An investigation in 2025, showed that the cocaine arriving at the port is transported further by the Pesce and Piromalli clans, who control the port area, in exchange for a percentage, which is paid in cocaine rather than money, according to the pentito Domenico Agresta.

 Alliance with Molè 'ndrina

 The Piromalli’s were allied with their relatives of the Molè family, also from Gioia Tauro.
 Often they are referred to as the Piromalli-Molè clan.
 "The Molè family is the military arm of the Piromalli clan," according to Francesco Forgione, chairman of Italian parliament's Antimafia Commission.
 Control of the Gioia Tauro container hub has allowed the Piromalli clan to dominate not only the illegal drug trade but also arms and other contraband smuggling.
-Within the Piromalli organization the Molè clan is responsible for drug trafficking and handles relations with 'Ndrangheta branches in central and northern Italy as well as with Colombian drug cartels.
+Within the Piromalli organization the Molè clan is responsible for cocaine trafficking and handles relations with 'Ndrangheta branches in central and northern Italy as well as with Colombian drug cartels.

 A turf war between the two clans surfaced in February 2008 when Rocco Molè was gunned down near Gioia Tauro.
 According to the Direzione Distrettuale Antimafia (DDA) of Reggio Calabria, after the demise of Girolamo and Peppe Piromalli, their successors have been unable to maintain the necessary balance among the two clans.
 Background of the emerging conflict seems to be the future investments of hundreds of millions of euros in the Gioia Tauro port and the possibilities to take cuts of the investments.
+However, a conflict between the clans did not emerge, mainly because the Molé 'ndrina took their loss.
+An investigation by the DDA ofi Reggio Calabria in 2023, named Hybris, showed a rapprochement between the Piromalli and Molé clans, who have resumed dialogue 15 years after the murder of Rocco Molé to advance their illicit strategic objectives.

+Interests in the agro-industry

+The Piromalli clan, along with other powerful 'Ndrangheta families like the Pesce and Mancuso clans, is heavily involved in Calabria’s agro-industry, particularly in the Gioia Tauro plain (Piana di Gioia Tauro), known for olive and citrus cultivation.
+Starting in the 1980s, the 'Ndrangheta clans exploited EU agricultural subsidies by fraudulently invoicing for non-existent produce ("paper oranges") and laundering construction profits through land purchases.
+A 2008 change in the EU subsidy system, which offered fixed payments per hectare regardless of output, further incentivized land acquisition.
+Many orange groves are now under ‘Ndrangheta control.